Road closures and diversions in your area

 Closing a road

-Roads Service manages the closure of public roads when it is necessary for road maintenance/improvement purposes or for works by utilities (BT, NIE, Phoenix Gas etcetera.).
+Transport NI (formerly known as Roads Service) manages the closure of public roads when it is necessary for road maintenance/improvement purposes or for works by utilities (BT, NIE, Phoenix Gas etcetera.).

-Businesses or individuals may request a closure to allow them to carry out approved works in exceptional circumstances by making a formal application to their local Roads Service office.
+Businesses or individuals may request a closure to allow them to carry out approved works in exceptional circumstances by making a formal application to their local Transport NI (formerly known as Roads Service) office.
 At least three weeks notice is required, unless it is an emergency situation where there is an immediate danger, as there is a legal and consultative process to go through.

 The design, provision, maintenance and removal of all temporary barriers, diversionary signing and the like is the sole responsibility of the applicant.
 Costs associated with the closure application (including any advertising costs) may also be charged to the applicant.

 Emergency road closures are also possible when there is an immediate danger to the public, such as road subsidence or dangerous buildings.

-For more information about road closures and diversions, contact Roads Service using the contacts at the bottom of this page.
+For more information about road closures and diversions, contact Transport NI (formerly known as Roads Service) using the contacts at the bottom of this page.

 Other reasons for closing roads

 Transport NI (formerly known as Roads Service) is not responsible for closing roads for certain types of events, including social or entertainment events, for filming on a road, and for most sporting events.
-Requests of this nature are generally dealt with by the police, with the support of the local Council and Roads Service.
+Requests of this nature are generally dealt with by the police, with the support of the local Council and Transport NI (formerly known as Roads Service).
+The following link to the Trafficwatch NI website includes information about road closures for events, such as motor sport road race events.

 For routine closures, it is the responsibility of the applicant to ensure that those who will be most affected by the closure are consulted at an early stage and appropriate access arrangements put in place.